fledge-iot/fledge/docs/03_getting_started.rst

   (3 rows)
   $

 Encoding and collations may differ, depending on the choices made when you installed your operating system. |br| Before you proceed, you must create a PostgreSQL user that matches your Linux user.
-Supposing that your user is *ubuntu*, type:
+Supposing that your user is *<foglamp_user>*, type:

 .. code-block:: console

-  $ sudo -u postgres createuser -d ubuntu
+  $ sudo -u postgres createuser -d <foglamp_user>

 The *-d* argument is important because the user will need to create the FogLAMP database.